IlyaNesterow/2d_transformations_oop/README.md

   - Scaled on y axis by certain quotient
   - Moved by certain amount of pixels horizontally
   - Moved by certain amount of pixels vertically
-- You will be asked to enter the filename and extension name of picture that will be created
+- You will be asked to enter:
+  - The extension name of picture
+  - The filename of picture

 Once you have completed all the steps above:
 - You will find an newly generated image in your current working directory